bruno-chavez/ancestorquotes/README.md

 Requires Go to be installed on your machine.
 You can install Go from https://golang.org/doc/install

-Once installed, and with a correctly configured GOPATH, type:
+Once installed, and with a correctly configured GOPATH, on a terminal type:

 ```
 $ go get -u github.com/bruno-chavez/ancestorquotes